-An interview with screenwriter Robert Heske regarding the Indie Gathering Writing Competition.Q: What's the title of the script you entered in this contest, and what's it about?
+An interview with screenwriter Robert Heske regarding the Writers Place Writing Competition.Q: What's the title of the script you entered in this contest, and what's it about?

-A: No verbal/written feedback was provided - or asked for.
-Winning first place in a highly competitive contest was positive feedback enough.Q: Has your success in this contest helped you market your script?
+A: No feedback given - other than the re-assurance that the script was considered top notch against high-quality competition.Q: Has your success in this contest helped you market your script?
 Were you contacted by any agents, managers or producers?

 A: Not yet.
 But the notice just went out and it's the start of a New Year so I have high hopes of getting the script optioned and produced.
 I would love to have an excuse to attend a film festival next Fall.Q: What's your background?
 Have you written any other screenplays or television scripts?